cloud-ark/kubeplus/README.rst

 ======================

 KubePlus streamlines the process of discovering static and runtime information about Custom Resources introduced by various Operators in a cluster.
 Static information consists of: a) how-to-use guides for Custom Resources supported by an Operator, b) any code level assumptions made by an Operator, c) OpenAPI Spec definitions for a Custom Resource.
-Runtime information consists of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance.
+An example of runtime information is identification of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance.

 -----------------------------
 Platform-as-Code Annotations